magic5644/codeLineCounter/README.md

     CodeLineCounter.Tests,Total,,,,370,,
     Total,,,,,938,
     ```
-The ptogram generates a CSV file named `<solutionname>-CodeDuplication.csv` in the current directory containing the following metrics:
+The program generates a CSV file named `<SolutionName>-CodeDuplication.csv` in the current directory containing the following metrics:

 - `Code Hash`: Hash of the duplicate code.
 - `FilePath`: Full path of the file.
 - `MethodName`: Name of the method.
 - `StartLine`: Start line of the duplicate code.

-## Example Outup of CodeDuplication.csv
+## Example Output of CodeDuplication.csv

     ```csv
     Code Hash,FilePath,MethodName,StartLine